What is Base64 Encoding?

 Text-Safe Transmission

 Base64 converts binary data into a format that can be safely included in JSON, XML, HTML, and other text-based formats without causing parsing errors or character encoding issues.
+This makes it perfect for embedding data in configuration files and authentication tokens.

 Base64 Character Set